This juicy, delicious, utterly lemony Vegan Lemon Poppy Seed Bundt Cake will make you fall in love. On top goes a

 For Lemon Poppyseed Bundt Cake

-- 2 2/3 cup unbleached cake flour (If you don't have cake flour, all-purpose would be okay but replace 5 tbsp of the all-purpose flour with cornflour.
+- 2 ⅔ cup cake flour (If you don't have cake flour, all-purpose would be okay but replace 5 tbsp of the all-purpose flour with cornstarch.
 You can also make this with whole-wheat pastry flour but the crumb will be thicker.)

 - 2 teaspoon baking powder